AnushkaKRajasingha/TSTFullwidth/Readme.txt

 The custom wordpress plugin to make twenty sixteen theme full width.

 == Description ==
-The custom wordpress plugin to make twenty sixteen theme full width , Simply activate the theme and make your twenty sixteen theme full width.
+The custom wordpress plugin to make wordpress  theme full width , Simply activate the theme and make your wordpress theme full width.

 == Installation ==